AnnaAxelsson051/AnnaAxelsson051/README.md

 > - Law website with database connectivity
 > - E-commerce store with complete front and back end, database, log in, payments
-> - Teaming up with an engineer to construct a webpage about green roofs for a research project
+> - Teaming up with a an engineer to cinstruct a webpage about green roofs for a research project
 > - Pathfinding algorithm visualizer

   <h4>Currently learning<h4>